lmickes/pyWitness/docs/_sources/introduction.rst.txt

    * - confidence
      - conf_level

-Data for show ups
+Data for showups
-^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^

-To perform an analysis of showup data.
-The data needs to be organised differently compared to lineup data.
-So rejectId for both targetAbsent and targetPresent showups need to given new confidences.
-So for example if the data is measured on a three point confidence scale (1, 2 and 3).
-The sujectId for both targetPresent and targetAbsent confidences need to be mapped to (4, 5, 6) and rejectId needs to be given (3, 2, 1).
+To perform an analysis of showup data, the data need to be organised differently compared to lineup data. rejectId for both targetAbsent and targetPresent showups need to given new confidence names.
+For example, if the data are measured on a three point confidence scale (1, 2 and 3).
+The subjectId for both targetPresent and targetAbsent confidences need to be mapped to (4, 5, 6) and rejectId needs to be given (3, 2, 1).

 .. note::
-   Confidence can be verbal and needs to be mapped to a number.
+   Confidence can be a verbal expression and needs to be mapped to a number.
 For example, confidence could be low (1), medium (2) or high (3).

 .. note::